kelwSagashi/4-Bit-ALU-Hex-Display-Tinkercad/README.md

 # [Binary/hexadecimal decoder using 7-segment display and Arduino (video in Brazilian Portuguese)](https://www.youtube.com/watch?v=uicrqOhSp2Q)

 This video shows a code used as a base in to do the functions of converting bits into a hexadecimal output.

-This project used as a basis the construction of the prototype shown in the link, working knowledge of an ALU and low-level machines, through **computer organization** classes of the curricular component of the **Computer Science** course.
+This code from repository used as a basis the construction of the prototype shown in the link, working knowledge of an ALU and low-level machines, through **computer organization** classes of the curricular component of the **Computer Science** course.

 # Concepts and Tables